 Short-term health insurance is meant to provide temporary coverage for people transitioning between traditional health policies, perhaps because they're changing jobs.
 Short-term plans are usually accepted at more doctors' offices and hospitals compared with traditional insurance plans, which are often limited to narrow networks.
 And they are usually cheaper.

-Short-term insurance plans cost an average of 25% less than bronze plans on the individual marketplace, or $65 less per month, according to data from AgileHealthInsurance, a short-term health insurance marketplace and PG partner.
+Short-term insurance plans cost an average of 25% less than bronze plans on the individual marketplace, or $65 less per month, according to data from AgileHealthInsurance, a short-term health insurance marketplace.

 But there is a reason the price is low.
 Unlike plans on the federal marketplace, short-term insurance doesn't have to cover "essential health benefits" like pregnancy care, mental health treatment or pre-existing conditions.
 So while you may pay less for a short-term health plan, you're also likely getting less coverage.
 You should know if this is the case: The new rule requires application materials and contracts for short-term plans to notify buyers that the plans don't meet the same requirements as traditional health insurance.
 (Agile can help you compare short-term health insurance plans across companies here.)